5 minute read

 Not everything has to come from a trigger, sometimes you may just be thinking about aspects of libraries.
 In the shower, on a walk, whenever.
 Thinking, and even speculating, is part of any job.
 It’s hard to give ourselves time to think, but it’s important.

-The things that enable these processes to happen are allowing time for thinking, sharing our experiences between library users and staff, allowing ourselves time to explore data, and the key aspect of being curious about our library services.
+The things that enable these processes to happen are allowing ourselves time, sharing our experiences between library users and staff, exploring data, and primarily the key aspect of being curious about our library services.

 To enable good data storytelling, we need to get our data in order.